Community garden experiment begins with beans

 Discover joy for all ages using your lawn or garden.
 Its about gathering data and having fun.
 Rural? special consideration for farmers doing no-till.
 Urban? your support also supports farmers.

-To support ONfungi, get your ONfungi FDC kit or just donate: The planet thanks you.
+To support ONfungi, with a donation go here: The planet thanks you.

 Thanks to Fundrazr.
-These folks are a blessing to us.
-They are providing their platform and assistance at no cost to ONfungi.
+They have provided their platform and assistance at no cost to ONfungi.
 They believe in what we are doing too.

 We are also deeply grateful to Sustainable Eastern Ontario for their Intern Support Program.

-And give thanks to GreenDavid.ca for their help developing and publishing this exciting work.
+With a special nod to GreenDavid.ca for their help developing and publishing this work.